pensadotech/VetClicnic/README.md

 ## Who can benefit from this application

-This application is beneficial for NodeJS/React developer, providing a sample programming structures using JavaScript, using **Express**, **Mongo DB**, **mongoose (ODM)**, and API routes that encapsulate the logic to access the database.
+This application is beneficial for a NodeJS/React developer, providing sample programming structures using JavaScript, **Express**, **Mongo DB**, **mongoose (ODM)**, and API routes that encapsulate the logic to access the database.

 ## How developers can get started

 To start, the developer must have NodeJS and Mongo DB installed in the computer.
 After, that the project can be cloned and initialized.
-Here are the steps for getting started.
+Here are the steps for getting started:

 1. Install NodeJS into the computer  (https://nodejs.org/en/).
 Download button and run through the installation file.